Zitagcc/SoutienMachine/README.md

-This repository contains all the supports of soutienMachine course.
+This repository contains all the materials for the Machine Support course.